rust-stuco/lectures/week9/slides.md

 * Polymorphism != Inheritance
 * Polymorphism == "Code that can work with multiple data types"
-* For OOP languages, polymorphism is usually seen in the form of `Class`es
+* In object oriented languages, polymorphism is usually expressed with classes
-* Rust polymorphism includes generics and traits:
+* Rust expresses polymorphism with generics and traits:
-  * Generics are abstract over different possible monomorphized types
+  * Generics are abstract over different possible types
-  * Trait bounds impose constraints on what behaviors types must have
+  * Traits impose constraints on what behaviors types must have

 ---